bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 0: 00:46:58

 For example, I mean that could be a solution but yeah that's mainly what I'm saying.
-You could watch and notify either the tower, the node admin or the application or whatever about, hey, you know, your channel is in danger.
+You could watch and notify either the tower, the node admin or the application or whatever about, hey, your channel is in danger.
 And If you just come back online, you're going to be able to do whatever you're supposed to do.

 Speaker 1: 00:47:19

 Maybe send a letter because there are probably already offline, right?
-Like,

 Speaker 0: 00:47:23

-well, it's not like that, honestly, because the placing where WhatsApp makes more sense is for mobile wallets, Because those are the ones that are normally not online all the time.
+Well, it's not like that, honestly, because the placing where WhatsApp makes more sense is for mobile wallets.
+Because those are the ones that are normally not online all the time.
 But they are not online all the time, not because the phone is not online all the time, which it is, but because the app is offline.
-Like, if your node is always online, if you have like a beefy setup, if you have like the most robust fail-safe setup, A tower is not useful for you, not much useful for you.
+Like, if your node is always online, if you have like a beefy setup, if you have like the most robust fail-safe setup.
+A tower is not useful for you, not much useful for you.
-It's useful when you're actually on the other side of the spectrum, you know, you're using something that is not connected all the time, or because of like OS limitations, your app is not on all the time, or cannot like be checking this kind of stuff all the time.
+It's useful when you're actually on the other side of the spectrum, you're using something that is not connected all the time, or because of like OS limitations, your app is not on all the time, or cannot like be checking this kind of stuff all the time.
 So for mobile wallets, it makes the most sense.
-And they are all, not always, but potentially always online.
+And they not always, but potentially always online.
 You know, they are on your pocket.
 You can open it up and react about that easily.
 But they don't allow chain monitoring or blockchain monitoring because you cannot have a background.